InteropIO/finsemble-seed/src/components/portals/README.md

 In the browser, you can access `childWindow.screenX` and `childWindow.screenY` (NOTE: These are childWindows, not childFinsembleWindows).

-Because of a bug in Electron, these values are off due to scaling issues.
+Because of a problem rationalizing scaled values, screenX and screenY will not line up with finsemble's internal bounds.
 Instead, you should use the `finsembleWindow`.

 ```javascript
   const { data: bounds } = await childFinsembleWindow.getBounds();